threekeytherapy/threekeytherapy.com/_workshops/seminar.md

 ## Introduction to working with the breath, emotions and nervous system

-In this 2-day hands-on seminar, we’ll explore some of the basic Manuvision techniques; pulsation, opening the breath, and releasing tension in the body.
+In these weekend hands-onn seminars, we’ll explore some of the basic Manuvision techniques; pulsation, opening the breath, and releasing tension in the body.

 The focus is on helping clients become aware of their defense patterns (fight, flight, freeze, fawn, etc.), work through them, and connect with the emotions underneath.
 We’ll explore shifts between the  sympathetic and parasympathetic nervous system, and the role of the vagus nerve.